materiaraiding/materiaraiding-old/_ultimate/uwu.md

 After, move towards the middle to resolve Garuda's out->in AoE.
 Then, importantly, **WAIT FOR FEATHER RAIN TO HAPPEN** before immediately making your way dead north (on the 3 Waymark), ready for Titan's attack

-When the {% glossary Weight of the Land} sets appear, dodge CCW -> CW -> CCW.
+When the {% glossary Weight of the Land %} sets appear, dodge CCW -> CW -> CCW.
 After the raidwide, move towards north, ready to finish off the Ultima Weapon.

 - **Titan -> Ifrit -> Garuda**

-When the {% glossary Weight of the Land} sets appear, dodge CCW -> CW -> CCW.
+When the {% glossary Weight of the Land %} sets appear, dodge CCW -> CW -> CCW.
 After the last dodge, make sure to return dead on the 3 Waymark (north).

 {% glossary Eruptions %} all go on the one spot - run to the 2 Waymark (intercardinal) to dodge **Crimson Cyclone**.